cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - fuckgoogle: The motto of cyber.
 Also a nickname for certain devices used by cyber~Congress
 - Galt Space: A blockchain project for creating a unified distributed registry for housing
 - Game of Links (GoL): The first stage of the distribution games where participants play against cyber~Congress to acquire as many tokens as possible
-- Game of Thrones (GoT): Was meant to be the second part of the distribution games in which ETH and Cosmos communities battle it out for the biggest discount to take away tokens from cyber~Congress
+- Game of Thrones (GoT): Was meant to be the second part of the distribution games in which ETH and Cosmos communities battle it out for the biggest discount to take away tokens from cyber~Congress (abandoned)
 - Genesis block: The first block of a blockchain
 - Genesis ceremony: A ceremony in which validators pre-commit signatures to a special file, that is then added to the genesis block, so that they can participate from scratch in validating cyber
 - GCYB: Giga CYB or 1,000,000,000 CYB